 ‘Just A Little’ marks her return to groovier territories some 18 years after ‘Love Overboard’.
 A killer jam that saw her and The Pips pioneering venturing into R&B/Swing along with producers Reggie & Vincent Calloway.

 Here again, Gladys Knight sings her heart out.
 Her unique voice generating the same effect as some… 40 years ago.
 Remember ‘It’s A Better Than Good Time’ for instance.
 But also her cover version of Ashford & Simpson‘s ‘Bourgie Bourgie’.
 Not to mention ‘Neither One of Us (Wants to Be the First To Say Goodbye)’.
 And I’m not even talkin’ about its unofficial remix.
 An outstanding and quite unexpected House rework by South African producer DJ Micks that saw the light by the end of the 2000’s.

 ‘Just A Little’ has to be considered as an appetizer.
 With Ms. Knight on her way to deliver a new album some time next year.
 We just can’t wait!

 They then signed with Columbia by the end of the 70’s.
-‘Taste Of Bitter Love’, ‘When You’re Far Away’ and ‘Save The Overtime For Me’ completing their already impressive list in adition to ‘Love Overboard’.
+‘Taste Of Bitter Love’ and ‘Bourgie Bourgie’… But also ‘When You’re Far Away’ and ‘Save The Overtime For Me’ completing their already impressive list of firing gems in addition to ‘Love Overboard’.

 Gladys Knight also delivered material on her own, most likely due to contractual reasons.
 This resulting in the release of extra gems such as ‘You Bring Out The Best In Me’.
 But also the ultra sought after ‘It’s A Better Than Good Time’ as remixed by Walter Gibbons.
 No to mention ‘License To Kill’ among others.